 PhD in Health Service and Outcome, Epidemiology and Biostatistics (University of Toronto), MPH in Epidemiology and Biostatistics (University of Toronto), BMath in Computer Science and Mathematics (University of Waterloo)

 Stephanie is Biostatistician and Epidemiologist for public health and health services research.
-She is currently a Research Fellow at the Centre for Big Data Research in Health (CBDRH) at the University of New South Wales, Sydney, Australia.
+She is currently a Visiting Fellow at the Centre for Big Data Research in Health (CBDRH) at the University of New South Wales, Sydney, Australia.
 Before joining the CBDRH, Stephanie has extensive experience and expertise in using large-scale linked data to conduct population-based epidemiological, health service, and outcome and health economic research.
 She has actively collaborated and contributed in a number of collaborative research projects with multi-disciplinary teams (from United States, Denmark, Canada, and Australia) using a variety of data sources to conduct population-based epidemiological, health service, and outcome research in maternal and perinatal and reproductive health, pharmacoepidemiology, addiction, mental health, HIV, economic evaluation, injury, and cancer research areas.
 She also has practical experience from the data warehouse and software development industry.
 Stephanie holds a Doctoral and a Master's degree from the University of Toronto, Canada, and a Bachelor's degree in computer science and mathematics from the University of Waterloo, Canada.